In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Theoretical Justification for Na i ve Confidence Intervals

-Condition ({\bf M1}), presented in \citet{Rossetetal2004unique, Dossal2012unique,Tibshirani2013}, is a mild assumption that guarantees the uniqueness of $\bbeta_\lambda$ and $\hat\bbeta_\lambda$. ({\bf M2}) enables the dimension $p$ to grow at an exponential rate relative to the sample size $n$, i.e., $p=\mathcal{O}(\exp(n^\nu))$ for some $0\leq\nu<1$. ({\bf M3}) requires the lasso tuning parameter $\lambda$ to approach zero at a slightly slower rate than the $\ell_2$-estimation and -prediction consistent rate $\lambda\asymp\sqrt{\log(p)/n}$; this helps further control the randomness of the error $\bepsilon$.
-Unfortunately, this condition complicates the task of tuning parameter selection; we further discuss this issue in Sections~\ref{sec:waldsims} and ~\ref{sec:disc}.
+Condition ({\bf M1}) is mild and standard in literature.
+Note that in ({\bf M1}), we require the lasso tuning parameter $\lambda$ to approach zero at a slightly slower rate than $\sqrt{\log(p)/n}$ to control the randomness of the error $\bepsilon$.
+Most standard literature requires $\lambda>C\sqrt{\log(p)/n}$ for some constant $C>0$, which our condition also satisfies.